Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Related Work

 \section{Related Work}

+{\bf Poisoning Prevention in LDP and FL.} We divide existing approaches to preventing poisoning attacks into 3 categories: data-driven, algorithmic and system-level.
+Data-driven approaches detect poisoning attacks based solely on the collected data without modifying the underlying collection scheme, e.g., by applying normalization~\cite{cao2021data} and analyzing distances between or error rates from data~\cite{cao2019understanding, li2023fine,fang2020local}.
+Meanwhile, algorithmic approaches modify the data collection algorithm to make it resilient against poisoning attacks, e.g., by incorporating with Byzantine fault-tolerant techniques~\cite{blanchard2017machine,guerraoui2018hidden,ebfa} or using modified loss functions~\cite{feng2014robust, jagielski2018manipulating,sun2021fl}.
+Finally, system-level approaches~\cite{rieger2022crowdguard} leverage \dev's security architecture to mitigate poisoning attacks. \acron falls into the last category.

-{\bf Poisoning prevention LDP and FL.} Aside from data-driven ~\cite{wu2022poisoning,fang2020local,cao2019understanding}) and algorithmic~\cite{sun2021fl, li2023fine, uprety2021mitigating, ma2022shieldfl} poisoning prevention approaches discussed in Section~\ref{sec:intro}, a few recent schemes propose system security approaches~\cite{chen2020training,rieger2022crowdguard,alsulaimawi2024securing}.
-To the best of our knowledge, none of these schemes provide \posx-equivalent guarantee of provable integrity all the way from data acquisition until its {\it de facto} usage as an aggregated statistical result or global ML model.
-They also do not address the issues of input validation or state preservation for arbitrary functions \f to be execute on \prv.
+Based on these categories, we qualitatively compare \acron with current defenses in Table~\ref{tab:comparison}.
+It shows that \acron is the only approach that offers strong robustness against adaptive adversaries without making assumptions about Byzantine \adv (i.e., \acron allows \adv to corrupt any number of \dev-s) or data distributions (i.e., \acron allows each \prv to have independent data distributions).
+As \acron can deterministically discern poisoned data from the benign, it results in no utility loss on aggregate data.
+It also supports both LDP and FL-based data collection schemes.
+As a system-level approach, \acron requires \prv to have an RoT, which is becoming more common in modern IoT devices.
+Moreover, \acron's RoT hosts only a small TCB agnostic to the data collection scheme (FL or LDP); this enables a \emph{one-and-done} process for validating its correctness (e.g., through formal verification, which is an interesting avenue for future work).
+Besides, to the best of our knowledge, none of existing work provides \posx-equivalent guarantee of provable integrity all the way from data acquisition until its {\it de facto} usage as an aggregated statistical result or global ML model.
+They also do not address the issues of input validation or state preservation for arbitrary functions \f to be executed on simple \prv devices.

 {\bf Verifiable Software Integrity in Embedded Devices.} To secure low-end embedded devices, various low-cost security architectures have been proposed for remote verification of their software state via integrity proofs~\cite{mini-survey}.
 These proofs vary in terms of expressiveness, with simpler ones confirming correct binary presence (remote attestation)~\cite{vrased, smart, tytan, trustlite, hydra, Sancus17}, while more expressive ones support verification of arbitrary code execution.
 Aside from \pox architectures ~\cite{apex,asap,rares,flicker}, control flow attestation/auditing (CFA) techniques~~\cite{iscflat, cflat, scarr, recfa, oat, wang2023ari,lofat, dessouky2018litehax, zeitouni2017atrium,tinycfa,acfa} prove to \vrf the exact order in which instructions have executed within a particular code in \prv, thus enabling detection of code reuse attacks that can be triggered if the code whose execution is being proven is itself vulnerable.
 Data flow attestation~\cite{oat, dialed, dessouky2018litehax} augments CFA to generate evidence about memory safety violations even when exploits do not alter a program's legal control flow path.